Lab 7 - Part 2: More Lidar in ArcGIS Pro

 - Now we will add the coordinates of the points to the attribute table.
 Run the Calculate Geometry Attributes geoprocessing tool.
 Select the tree-points layer as the input feature.
 We will add two new fields for the latitude and longitude (see below).
 The latitude is the y coordinate and longitude the x-coordinate.
 Select Decimal Degrees as the coordinate format and Current Map for the coordinate system and run the tool.
 Now the coordinates have been added to the attribute table.
 Copy the information from the attribution into a spreadsheet.

-Find the Highest and Lowest Elevation
+Find the Highest and Lowest Ground Elevation

-- Using some of the same above methodology find the lowest and highest ground elevation areas in the reserve and create a point feature that shows the locations.
+- Using some of the same above methodology find the lowest and highest ground elevation areas in the forest and create a point feature that shows the locations.
 Consider using the Raster to Point Conversion tool rather than the Raster to Polygon to simplify the process.

 Create Hillshades and Maps